tomxp411/opcode-table-maker/CSV/Details65C816.md

 Branches to the specified address when the Overflow bit is 0.

+A branch operation uses an 8 bit signed value internally, starting from the instruction after the branch.
+So the branch destination can be 126 bytes before or 128 bytes after the branch instruction.

 ### BVS
 Branch on Overflow Set

-Branches to the specified address when the Overflow bit is 0.
+Branches to the specified address when the Overflow bit is 1.

+A branch operation uses an 8 bit signed value internally, starting from the instruction after the branch.
+So the branch destination can be 126 bytes before or 128 bytes after the branch instruction.

 ### CLC
 Clear Carry